jwerts/jwerts.github.io/source/_posts/2014-04-01-arcpy-rename-fields.markdown

 ---
 In ArcMap 10.2.1, esri finally added a tool to allow renaming of fields (Data Management -> Alter Field).

-{% img left /images/arcpy_rename_field_alter_field_tool.PNG 350 350 'alter field tool' 'images' %}
+{% img center /images/arcpy_rename_field_alter_field_tool.PNG 350 350 'alter field tool' 'images' %}

-This works well for a single field, but you may still be on 10.0/10.1, want to rename several fields at once, or would prefer not to rename the fields in-place.
+This works well for a single field, but you may need something different if:

++ you're still on 10.0/10.1,
++ you want to rename several fields at once,
++ you would prefer not to rename the fields in-place,
++ you need to rename fields in a source unsupported by the Alter Field tool (hint: shapefiles).

 Here's a great function for renaming fields (and maintaining their order).
 It can be used in the python console.